CoDaSLab/MSPC-Seismic/data/README.md

 **feature_log.csv** is a registry of the features extracted from the signals and the parameters used to do so.

+**interruptions.csv** is a registry of the interruptions present in the signals from seismic sensors.

+**scans.csv** is a registry of all the times seismic data were scanned for interruptions.

 ## /features
 Contains the features extracted from the signals.
 The files inside are codified with a number id, following the syntax: